nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

 The recommended way to provide this information is using the timestamps mode.
 Using the same timestamp for multiple SDUs guarantees that the SDUs are time-synchronized.
-Synchronization cannot be reliably achieved using the time of arrival method.
+Synchronization can not be reliably achieved using the time of arrival method.
 See the :ref:`iso_providing_data` section for more information.

 The following logical flow demonstrates how to send time-synchronized SDUs on multiple CISes or BISes: